Orin C. Smith: Philanthropy

 Smith had a long history of contributing funding to the city of Chehalis, particularly its schools as well as towards preservation of the city's buildings, parks, and history.
 He donated $10 million to the Chehalis School District to help create a perpetual Student Achievement Initiative (SAI) fund to be used for high school graduates of his alma mater to enroll in higher education and obtain professional careers after graduation.

 For his "exceptional contribution" to the mission and vision of Chehalis schools, Orin C. Smith Elementary School was named in Smith's honor and opened for third, fourth and fifth grade in 2019 on the same campus as the James W. Lintott Elementary School, which opened for kindergarten, first and second grade in 2018.

 The local Vernetta Smith branch library in Chehalis, part of the Timberland Regional Library system, was built in part due to funding by Orin Smith and the building bears his mother's name.

+Via the Orin Smith Family Foundation, additional donations include a $30,000 gift in 2018 to help fund the creation of a statue of Centralia, Washington founders, George and Mary Jane Washington, at George Washington Park.